Taiwan president defends pro-independence film award winner

 In recent years, the ruling Communist Party has ratcheted up pressure on other countries to cut diplomatic ties with Taiwan — a prerequisite for establishing formal relations with China.
 Only 17 mainly small, developing countries still recognize Taiwan as a sovereign nation.

-Chinese netizens lambasted Fu on the Twitter-like Weibo platform following her win, sharing posts under the hashtag "Not one speck of China can go missing" and a map of China that includes Taiwan and the territories claimed in the South China Sea.
+Chinese lambasted Fu on the Twitter-like Weibo platform following her win, sharing posts under the hashtag "Not one speck of China can go missing" and a map of China that includes Taiwan and territories it claims in the South China Sea.

 The hashtag was used by high-profile actress Fan Bingbing, who disappeared from public life for months this year before being convicted on tax evasion charges in October.